actualmira/DevSecOps-EKS-CloudNative-Platform/README.md

 The ServiceAccounts are intentionally empty with no Kubernetes API permissions.
 The vault-server-binding ClusterRoleBinding created by the Vault Helm chart grants Vault's ServiceAccount the system:auth-delegator for TokenReview calls.

 #### Network policy for ESO and Vault
 I implemented default deny for vault and eso namespaces.
 I then allowed traffic following the principle of least privilege.
-For [vault](k8s/vault/vault-np.yaml), I configured ingress on 8200/TCP for ESO (restricted to eso namespace and pod label only) and 8081 TCP for readiness probe.
+For [vault](k8s/vault/vault-np.yaml), I configured ingress on 8200/TCP for ESO (restricted to eso namespace and pod label only).
 Egress to 53 TCP/UDP for DNS resolution and 8443/TCP for Kubernetes API calls.

 I seperated [ESO NetworkPolicy](k8s/eso/eso-np.yaml) per component; controller, webhook, and certcontroller.
 For ESO Controller, egress on 53 UDP/TCP, 8200/TCP to Vault API (restricted to vault namespace and pod label only), Port 443/TCP  for Kubernetes API for TokenReview and resource watching.
-ESO Webhook ingress: 10250 TCP for Kubernetes API server admission calls, 8081 TCP for readiness probe.
-ESO CertController egress: 53 UDP/TCP for DNS, 443/TCP to Kubernetes API for ValidatingWebhookConfiguration updates and ingress on 8081 TCP for readiness probe.
+ESO Webhook ingress: 10250 TCP for Kubernetes API server admission calls.
+ESO CertController egress: 53 UDP/TCP for DNS, 443/TCP to Kubernetes API for ValidatingWebhookConfiguration updates.

 #### SecretStore and ExternalSecret